Strategic Storytelling Consulting

 Meaningful stories don’t come from extraction — they come from relationship, care, and design.

-Our role is to help organizations slow down, listen more carefully, and build storytelling practices that honor the people they serve while still meeting institutional goals.
+Our role is to help organizations slow down, listen more carefully, and build storytelling practices that honor the people they serve while improving ways to meet institutional goals.

 Kenny makes the work appear effortless in spite of the sometimes hard to engage populations with which he works.